MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 ### Unity step 3: Upgrade your middleware to the latest versions

-With the update to 2017.2, there is a good chance that you need to update one or more middleware packages that your game or application depends on.
+With any Unity update, there is a good chance that you need to update one or more middleware packages that your game or application depends on.
 Additionally, being on the latest version of all of your middleware will increase your likelihood of success throughout the rest of the porting process.
 Many middleware packages have recently added support for Universal Windows Platform (UWP), and upgrading to the most recent versions will let you leverage that work.

 ### Unity step 4: Target your application to run on Universal Windows Platform (UWP)

 After installing the tools, you need to get your app running as a Universal Windows app.
 * Follow the [detailed step by step walk through](https://unity3d.com/partners/microsoft/porting-guides) provided by Unity.
-Please notice that you should stay on Unity 2017.2 for Windows MR.
+Please notice that you should stay on the latest LTS release (any 20xx.4 release) for Windows MR.
 * For more UWP development resources, take a look at the [Windows 10 game development guide](https://docs.microsoft.com/en-us/windows/uwp/gaming/e2e).
 * Please note that Unity continues to improve IL2CPP support; IL2CPP makes some UWP ports significantly easier.
 If you are currently targeting the .Net scripting backend, you should consider converting to leverage the IL2CPP backend instead.